 Warhol’s Lenin takes the leading role in his wide series of portraits – he’s the protagonist of Pop art declaration of the end of Fine art.
 Lenin is simple, poster-like representation.

-Warhol presents him as emerging from a black void, or fading away into it.
-He is, as the former leader of the Soviet Union, a symbol of possibility of revolutionary change of society, yet he is exposed without substance.
+Andy Warhol presents him as emerging from a black void or fading away into it.
+He is, as the former leader of the Soviet Union, a symbol of the possibility of revolutionary change of society, yet he is exposed without substance.

 The painting is appealing, communicative and at the same time emptied of any political content.
 It’s not only that there is a suggestion that no distinction between art and other practices can be established, everything concerning the production of meaning in principle can be reduced to simple technology of making simulacra.

 This technology is not specific to art.
-It is broader, and has the religious quality to it.
+It is broader and has religious quality to it.
 The idea of God has resolved into an endless interplay of signs among themselves without any regard whatsoever to what was supposed to be signified by them.

 Moonwalk - The Momentous Achievement

 He authored the Moonwalk Portfolio (consisting of two images of astronauts, one in pink and the other in yellow) to commemorate the momentous achievement of the first man on the moon.
-The pieces were created in 1987 only months before his death.
-That is also the reason why these works were never signed and the signature was printed afterwards.
+The paintings were created in 1987 only months before his death.
+That is also the reason why these works were never signed and the signature was printed afterward.

-This eminent image of an astronaut standing on the Moon with the US flag very quickly became an icon of the pop art and culture.
-It also represents the material that Warhol used to use for his images printed on vibrant, retro, poster colors.
+This eminent image of an astronaut standing on the Moon with the US flag very quickly became an icon of pop art and culture.
+The painting also represents the material that Warhol used to use for his images printed on vibrant, retro, poster colors.

 Together with Norman Rockwell and Annie Leibovitz, Warhol’s Moonwalk image was part of the Smithsonian traveling exhibition that celebrated NASA’s 50th anniversary in 2008 and was subsequently collected in NASA/ART: 50 Years of Exploration.